What do the top programmers do?

-Many business people work according to the fixed working hours, but freelance programmers have a stigma that 'do you work flexibly without being restricted by time?'
-If you are a top-class programmer, you may be treated as an imaginary creature, 'Are you always working a while?'
-Meanwhile, blogger Ivan Bessarabov reveals working hours for top programmers.
+Many working people work according to fixed working hours, but freelance programmers are prejudiced that they are working flexibly, without being tied to time, let alone As a top-notch programmer, you might be treated like an imaginary creature, saying 'Do you always work during waking hours?'
+Meanwhile, blogger Ivan Bessarabov clarified 'the working hours of a top-notch programmer.'

 At what time of day does famous programmers work?

-Here is a signature called a commit that is generated when you save the source code to Git: The commit contains the author of the source code, the email address of the author, the save time, etc., and it is easy to understand at a glance 'who wrote the source code when?'
-The part surrounded by the red frame below represents the 'saved time'.
-The storage time of this example is unclear at first glance with '1563188141', but this indicates the number of seconds from January 1, 1970, 00:00:00.
-It will be '10:55:41' on May 15th.
-This survey is an analysis of the retention times of top-notch programmer commits.
+Below is a signature called a commit that is generated when you save your source code to Git.
+In the commit, the author of the source code, the author's email address, the save time, etc. are written, and it is easy to understand at a glance 'who wrote the source code'.
+The part enclosed in the red frame below represents the 'save time'.
+The storage time of this example is ``1563188141'', which is unclear at first glance, but this shows the number of seconds from 0:00:00 on January 1, 1970, and when translated into human language, it will be ``2019 07 It is 10:55:41 on the 15th of the month'.
+This survey will be an analysis of commit save times for top-notch programmers.

-According to Mr. Torvalds's work on weekdays, work started around 7 o'clock, efficiency peaked around 10 o'clock, and it seems that work was almost finished around 20 o'clock.
-It may seem to work overtime, but it seems to do almost no work after around 22:00.
-If weekdays and holidays work in the same way, the workload for weekdays should be 71.4% of the total, and the workload for holidays should be 28.6%, but the workload for Torvalds weekdays is 80.7% of the total for holidays.
-The amount of work is 19.3%.
-Torvalds seems to write Linux source code on holidays, but it does not seem to work at the same level as on weekdays.
+Looking at Mr. Torvalds' work on weekdays, it seems that he started the work around 7 o'clock, peaked the efficiency around 10 o'clock, and finished the work around 20:00.
+It seems that he may work overtime, but it seems that he does not work after about 22:00.
+If you work the same way on weekdays and on holidays, the work load on weekdays should be 5/7 (71.4%), and the work load on holidays should be 2/7 (28.6%).
+Weekday work load is 80.7%, and holiday work load is 19.3%.
+Torvalds seems to write Linux source code even on holidays, but it doesn't seem to work at the same level as weekdays.

-Mr. Torvalds' Git work time is below.
-Similar to the work related to Linux, the work is mainly from 9 o'clock to 20 o'clock, but it seems that 73.7% of workloads on weekdays and 26.3% on holidays are also working on holidays.
-However, the amount of work related to Git is less than that of Linux, so it may be an error.
+Mr. Torvalds' Git work hours are below.
+Similar to work related to Linux, I mainly work from 9:00 to 20:00, but the work volume on weekdays is 73.7%, and on holidays it is 26.3%.
+However, the amount of Git-related work is significantly smaller than that of Linux, so it may be within the margin of error.

-Chris Ratner is a very famous programmer who has drawn the compiler board LLVM and the programming language Swift, and has been drawn from the most famous companies such as Tesla, Apple, Google and others.
-Such he starts work at 16 o'clock, breaks for two hours from 2 o'clock to 3 o'clock, takes a spurt from 4 o'clock and ends at 6 o'clock at work and seems to be a night type person who takes a rest from 7 o'clock to 15 o'clock .
-Ratner also works on holidays as much as on weekdays.
+Chris Ratner is a super famous programmer who created the compiler board LLVM and the programming language Swift and sought out from super famous companies such as Tesla, Apple and Google.
+He seems to be a night type person who starts work at 16:00, takes a 2 hour break from 2 o'clock to 3 o'clock, spurts from 4 o'clock and finishes work at 6 o'clock, and takes a rest from 7 o'clock to 15 o'clock. ..
+Mr. Ratner also works on holidays as much as on weekdays.

-Such Fitzpatrick has been working as a member of Google's Go language development team in recent years, and has come to rest from 23:00 to 7:00 and has returned to the general life of working from 9:00 to 19:00.
-There is no change in the point where you rest well on holidays.
+It seems that Mr. Fitzpatrick has recently started working as a member of Google's Go language development team, has come to rest from 23:00 to 7:00, and has returned to the general life of working from 9:00 to 19:00.
+There is no change in the point of taking a good rest on a holiday.

 in Note, Posted by log1k_iy